SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 ## Styling

-The split view layout is driven by CSS flexbox.
-To not break the content flow of nested flex items, it is important that any elements wrapping the cx-view elements are removed from the flexbox.
-This can be achieved by using the CSS `display` property, with the `content` value:
+The split view layout is driven by CSS Flexbox.
+To not break the content flow of nested flex items, it is important that any elements wrapping the `cx-view` elements are removed from the Flexbox.
+This can be achieved by using the CSS `display` property with the `content` value.
+The following is an example:

 ```css
 .wrapper {